norcalbiostat/AppliedStatistics_notes/docs/03-Model-Building.md

 $$ Y_{in} \sim \beta_{0n} + \beta_{1n}*x_{i} + \epsilon_{in} \qquad \epsilon_{in} \sim \mathcal{N}(0,\sigma^{2}_{n}) $$

 In each model, the intercept, slope, and variance of the residuals can all be different.
 This is the unique and powerful feature of stratified models.
 The downside is that each model is only fit on the amount of data in that particular subset.
 Furthermore, each model has 3 parameters that need to be estimated: $\beta_{0}, \beta_{1}$, and $\sigma^{2}$, for a total of 6 for the two models.
 The more parameters that need to be estimated, the more data we need.

+## Moderation

+Moderation occurs when the relationship between two variables depends on a third variable.

+* The third variable is referred to as the moderating variable or simply the moderator.
+* The moderator affects the direction and/or strength of the relationship between the explanatory ($x$) and response ($y$) variable.
+    - This tends to be an important
+* When testing a potential moderator, we are asking the question whether there is an association between two constructs, **but separately for different subgroups within the sample.**
+    - This is also called a _stratified_ model, or a _subgroup analysis_.

+Here are 3 scenarios demonstrating how a third variable can modify the relationship between the original two variables.

+**Scenario 1** - Significant relationship at bivariate level (saying expect the effect to exist in the entire population) then when test for moderation the third variable is a moderator if the strength (i.e., p-value is Non-Significant) of the relationship changes.
+Could just change strength for one level of third variable, not necessarily all levels of the third variable.

+**Scenario 2** - Non-significant relationship at bivariate level (saying do not expect the effect to exist in the entire population) then when test for moderation the third variable is a moderator if the relationship becomes significant (saying expect to see it in at least one of the sub-groups or levels of third variable, but not in entire population because was not significant before tested for moderation).
+Could just become significant in one level of the third variable, not necessarily all levels of the third variable.

+**Scenario 3** - Significant relationship at bivariate level (saying expect the effect to exist in the entire population) then when test for moderation the third variable is a moderator if the direction (i.e., means change order/direction) of the relationship changes.
+Could just change direction for one level of third variable, not necessarily all levels of the third variable.

+### Example

 ## Interactions {#interactions}